 Below you’ll find a list of tips, tricks and advice that I have learned over the past 10+ years (and wish I had known when I was just beginning).

-If you want a convenient and time-saving way to learn everything you need as a beginner including a 14 day plan to get you started (so you don’t have to piece things together), you’ll love this Acrylic For Beginners: an A-Z guide to your first acrylic masterpiece .
-Think of this painting guide like a good pal thats been painting for years helping you get the hang of the basics with some easy tutorials to get your started.
+If you want a convenient and easy to follow way to learn acrylic painting as a beginner, check out this Acrylic Painting For Beginners: an A-Z guide to your first acrylic masterpiece bundle .
+Think of it like a good pal whose been painting for years helping you get the hang of the basics.

 Looking for some easy beginner ideas?
 Check out this list of : 53+ easy painting ideas for beginners

 Use Synthetic brushes